Swamiji01/Pikachu/README.md

 ❤️ Kristina- Dipesh
 ❤ Pikachu - Manjeet
 ❤️
-This Bot Is Created By @Murat_30_God ! if your kanging this without fork at least give a credit to get a smile of my hard work.
+This Bot Is Created By @PIKACHU_BOT_OWNER ! if your kanging this without fork at least give a credit to get a smile of my hard work.